pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       PDF only: Delete the specified annotation from the page and return the next one.

-      .. versionchanged:: 1.16.6 The removal will now include any bound 'Popup' or response annotations and related objects.
+      Changed in version 1.16.6 The removal will now include any bound 'Popup' or response annotations and related objects.

       :arg annot: the annotation to be deleted.
       :type annot: :ref:`Annot`